ntop/n2n/doc/Scripts.md

 A sample script to route all the host traffic towards a remote gateway, which is reachable via the n2n virtual interface.

+### `version.sh`

+This script is used to determine the current version number during the build process.

+It looks at both the VERSION file and the GIT tags and outputs the version number to use.